They are small and cute, but come with a truckload of talent!

 - Pansy is one of the significant ingredients in potpourri

 - Isn’t it interesting to know that pansies are used to add color and flavor to various cocktails, mocktails, and punches?

-How to grow pansy flowers at home
+How to grow flower pansy at home

 Colorful and gorgeous – those are the correct words to describe pansies.
 The cute little flowers are one of the easiest flowering plants to grow in your indoor or outdoor garden.
 Follow the instructions mentioned below and grow the pansy flowers at home easily: -

 Best time for pansies

 Pansies are not big admirers of extreme heat or cold.
 So, the best time to sow pansies would be late winter or fall.

 Finding a favorable spot